ibrahimfarajzade/todo-app-bloc/README.md

 # Todo App
-Simple Todo App to practice with Flutter and the BloC pattern. (flutter_bloc)
+Simple Todo App implemented in Flutter with the BloC pattern. (flutter_bloc)

 ## Bloc widgets used:
 * BlocProvider